Andrew Maclean

 | CO2 emissions | 226g/km |

-Across the CS family, the M2 CS is only marginally outpunched on paper by the M3 CS Touring and M4 CS, which make 410kW alongside the same 650Nm – but the M2 CS, of course, weighs less at 1700kg.
+Across the CS family, the M2 CS is only marginally outpunched on paper by the M3 CS Touring and M4 CS, which make 410kW with the same 650Nm – but the M2 CS, of course, weighs less at 1700kg.

 The M2 CS also has the same (limited) 302km/h top speed – where the regular M2 taps out at 250km/h, or 285km/h with the optional M Driver’s Package.
-Fuel consumption is officially rated at 10.0L/100km, up from 9.7L/100km with the standard M2 automatic.
+Fuel consumption is officially rated at 10.0L/100km, up from 9.7L/100km in the standard M2 automatic.

 To see how the BMW M2 CS lines up against the competition, check out our comparison tool